 Similarly, most organizations need external communication and collaboration tools, including:

 Companies need these for sales, client meetings, and marketing purposes—all built on phone lines and Internet connections that telecom companies already own.

 Telecoms can bill for the connection itself by usage and then offer outcome-based discounts or value-added services in combination with such communication tools.
 This strategy could become a competitive tipping point for telecoms embracing usage billing and outcome-based billing revenue models.

 eCommerce Will Evolve Alongside Mobile Technology

 People pay with debit and credit cards today, but they will pay with phones in the very near future.
-Telecoms have the opportunity to corner the market on near-field-communication (NFC) technology, which will play a central role this shift.
+Telecoms have the opportunity to corner the market on near-field communication (NFC) technology, which will play a central role in this shift.
 NFC technology doesn’t need to rely on mobile phones exclusively, either.
 It can be combined with tablets, connected cars, and even smart clothing.